But beyond that, our firm was built on long term relationships, and the reunion was about relationships, acceptance, and perspective.

 In 1966, I walked through the doors of Mountain Brook High School, just southeast of Birmingham, Alabama, for the first time.
 My parents moved us to the Mountain Brook school system, believing it would give my sister and me better long term opportunities.

 I was shy, insecure, and saw myself as an outsider amongst the super smart group of kids at Mountain Brook, many of whom attended kindergarten together.

 But my parents were right.
 Going to Mountain Brook allowed me to attend a top notch college and launch my career first as an attorney and then in executive search.

 I returned to Birmingham only a few times after college-my parents retired to Florida and my siblings relocated elsewhere.
 I lost contact with my high school friends.
 I made the trip for my 20th reunion which was okay but not particularly memorable.
 So how did the 40th reunion exceed all expectations, not just for me but for everyone there?
 Why has this high stayed with me all week?

-It started with group emails that were exchanged between class members as the festivities took shape.
-After the first round of "We were the greatest class ever!" and "Wasn't high school a blast?" came the first email that said "No, high school was not a blast and here is why."
-That brave person opened the door to a real exchange of emails that said "Here is what was going on with me in high school."
+That brave person opened the door to a real exchange of emails that said: "Here is what was going on with me in high school."
 By the time the reunion arrived, we felt like we knew each other on a different and deeper level.

 Click here to view blog archives!